 As I mentioned at the beginning of this post, I agree with most of what Greenewald is saying in the video above about Ratcliffe's statements.
 There is, however, one thing that Greenewald says that I disagree with.
 And that is when Greenewald (around the 9:00 minute mark) says that he thinks what Ratcliffe is saying in the interview will raise eyebrows in the higher echelons of the Pentagon and IC.
 According to Greenewald, Ratcliffe goes into specifics of the UAP issue (capabilities, flight characteristics, etc.), which likely are classified, or impending on classified information.

-On the other hand, if Greenewald is including Ratcliffe's statements about some of the technology used in detecting UFOs/UAP, I may agree that Ratcliffe is revealing information not before mentioned by someone of his stature.
-Anyhow, my disagreement with Greenewald is a minor one -- frankly, a quite irrelevant one in the bigger picture.
+But, if Greenewald includes Ratcliffe's words on the tech used to spot UFOs/UAPs, I might think Ratcliffe is sharing new info that no one of his position has said before.
+Anyhow, my disagreement with Greenewald is minor — frankly, a quite irrelevant one in the bigger picture.
 Furthermore, I agree with Greenewald when he says that the interview with Ratcliffe is one of the most important ones done with government officials about the UAP issue (even if Ratcliffe, since January 2021, is a former government official).

-Now, all of the above mentioned does not mean that the specific cases of UFOs/UAP, which Ratcliffe is referring to in the interview on Fox News, are extraterrestrial or interdimensional or time travellers.
-At the moment, I think that no one knows with certainty what those specific cases of UFOs/UAP actually are and represent, or who/what is behind them.
+Now, all the above mentioned does not mean that the specific cases of UFOs/UAP, which Ratcliffe is referring to in the interview on Fox News, are extraterrestrial or interdimensional or time travellers.
+At the moment, I think no one knows with certainty what those specific cases of UFOs/UAP actually are, or who/what is behind them.

-However, I think that a pattern has emerged since December 16 2017 (of course, we can go way further back in UFO history).
-I believe the pattern shows what we can say and know about some specific military UFO/UAP cases are, what they are not.
+However, I think a pattern has emerged since December 16, 2017 (of course, we can go way further back in UFO history).
+I believe the pattern shows what we can say and know about some specific military UFO/UAP cases what they are not.

 Conclusions

-So my conclusion of Ratcliffe's reasons for saying what he says is that he, as the former Director of National Intelligence, knows that the US government needs help to handle the UFO/UAP issue.
-The US government needs help from its citizens to decide what the UFO phenomenon represents (threat? opportunity? both? something else?), and in the next step, what to do about it
+My conclusion of Ratcliffe's reasons for saying what he says is that he, as the former Director of National Intelligence, knows that the US government needs help to handle the UFO/UAP issue.
+The US government needs help from its citizens to decide what the UFO phenomenon represents (threat? opportunity? both? something else?), and in the next step, what to do about it.

-The crux of the matter is that not all of Ratcliffe's (former) colleagues agree that it is a good idea (at this stage?) to let the public know as much as possible about the UFO/UAP issue.
+The crux of the matter is that not all of Ratcliffe's (former) colleagues agree that it is good idea to let the public know as much as possible about the UFO/UAP issue.

-Also, keep in mind the following: we now have confirmation that the US government has more data on the UFO phenomenon than it has revealed so far.
-But, that does not entail that the US government has a deeper understanding of the UFO phenomenon than the public.
+Also, keep in mind: We now have confirmation that the US government has more data on the UFO phenomenon than it has revealed so far.
+But that does not entail that the US government has a deeper understanding of the UFO phenomenon than the public.

 Take care!